-The Unit currently manages and coordinates interoperability-related affairs, some interoperability solutions and EU programmes, and as a matter of fact will be managing the execution of specific Objective 5 of the Digital Europe Programme, particularly the Common Service Platform (CSP) and the Interoperability Knowledge and Support Centre (IKSC).
+The Unit is led by Ms. Leontina Sandu and currently manages and coordinates interoperability-related affairs, some interoperability solutions and EU programmes, and as a matter of fact will be managing the execution of specific Objective 5 of the Digital Europe Programme, particularly the Common Service Platform (CSP) and the Interoperability Knowledge and Support Centre (IKSC).